bitcoinerswithoutborders/theme.bwb.is/README.md

-wp.bwb.is
+theme.bwb.is
 =========

-Our Wordpress install, including all files excluding the wp-config.php.
+Our Wordpress theme, wip so dont use yet please.